9 Regression Assumptions and Diagnostics

 • Studentized residuals

 To determine if the mean or variance of the residuals varies proportional to \(\X\) in some way, many of our residual plots will plot the residuals against individual predictors or linear combinations of them.
+To check the variance of the errors, the standardized or Studentized residuals are usually the best choice, because as shown in Section 5.5, the raw residuals have unequal variance even if all regression assumptions hold.

 This means the ideal residual plot looks like a “null plot”, a scatterplot with no obvious trends or patterns.

 Scatterplots will not help us judge if the residuals are normally distributed, unless the scatterplot is particularly pathological (e.g. all the residuals only take on a few discrete values, or there is obvious skew).
-Instead, we can use a quantile-quantile plot of the standardized residuals.
-If the assumptions are correct, the standardized residuals should be approximately normally distributed with equal variance.
+Instead, we can use a quantile-quantile plot of the standardized or Studentized residuals.
+If the assumptions are correct, they should be approximately normally distributed with equal variance.
 To check this, if there are \(n\) residuals, we calculate the expected value of the minimum of \(n\) draws from a standard normal distribution, the expected value of the second-smallest of \(n\) draws from a standard normal distribution, and so on; call these the “theoretical quantiles”.
 For each residual, we plot its actual value against the expected value: for example, for the smallest observed residual, we plot it against the expected value of the smallest of \(n\) draws.

 In the ideal case where every residual is equal to its expected value, this plot will be a diagonal line; but of course the residuals are random, so some deviation is to be expected.